 Kate is the daughter of a couple of commoner millionaires, Carole and Michael Middleton, whose fortune came from the online party-planning business, Party Pieces, that they started in 1987.
 Kate is the eldest of three, sister Pippa and brother James rounding out the family fold in the Berkshire village of Bucklebury.

 She was an athlete, like William.
 A worldly art appreciator, like William.
 And, starting their second year at University of St. Andrews, they were both residents of the same flat on one of the nicest streets in the neighborhood, which they shared with Fergus and another friend, Olivia Bleasdale.

 But they were just a couple of mates rooming together, as far as the official word went at the time.

 William's angelic face, big blue eyes and thick head of sandy-colored hair launched "Willsmania!" all over the U.K. when he was barely 14.
-His mother invited supermodels Naomi Campbell, Cindy Crawford and Christy Turlington to Kensington Palace to meet him as a surprise, because he had their posters on his wall.
+His mother Princess Diana invited supermodels Naomi Campbell, Cindy Crawford and Christy Turlington to Kensington Palace to meet him as a surprise, because he had their posters on his wall.

 By the time William went to college, he hadn't had any long-term girlfriends, but he was rarely alone.
 He usually operated in groups that included young ladies, such as when he entertained five aboard a yacht cruising the Greek islands when he was 17.
-(However, one girl was his cousin, another his future stepsister, and his dad and future stepmother, Camilla Parker-Bowles, were also aboard.)
+(However, one girl was his cousin, another his future stepsister, and his dad and future stepmother, now-Queen Camilla, were also aboard.)

 The summer after he finished Eton, William is said to have grown close to childhood friend Rose Farquhar.

 "She still refers to him as her first true love," a friend from their "Glosse Posse"—the privileged young people who constituted William and Harry's inner circle from time spent at their dad's estate, Highgrove, in Gloucestershire—recalled to Katie Nicholl for her 2011 book The Making of a Royal Romance.
 "That summer they realized that they both actually rather liked each other and it was William who made the first move."